GAP Insurance for Auto Coverage: Complete Guide

 2. You sell or trade the vehicle — Ownership transfer ends your need for coverage

-3. You refinance your loan - The original policy becomes void with a new lender
+3. You refinance your loan — The original policy becomes void with a new lender; re-evaluate your need before purchasing new coverage

-If you purchased GAP insurance through your auto insurance company, cancellation is simple—just call your agent.
+If you purchased GAP insurance through your auto insurance company, cancellation is simple — just call your agent.
 You'll typically receive a pro-rated refund for the unused portion of your coverage.
-If you bought through a dealership, the process is more complex but still possible.
-You may receive a refund within 4-6 weeks from insurers or up to 90 days from dealerships.
+If you bought through a dealership, you may receive a refund within 4–6 weeks from insurers or up to 90 days from dealerships.

 Pincher's Pro Tip

 Review your loan balance versus car value every 6 months.
-Canceling GAP insurance when you no longer need it can save $20-$100 annually.
+Canceling GAP insurance when you no longer need it can save $88 or more per year on average.

 What GAP Insurance Doesn't Cover